prazad-21/nmap-Network-scanning/README.md

 ---

 ## 📌 Overview
-"nmap.sh is a lightweight Bash script to run nmap scans (ports, service detection, optional OS fingerprinting), summarize results, and Designed for quick reconnaissance in lab or authorized environments.
+`nmap`.sh is a lightweight Bash script to run nmap scans (ports, service detection, optional OS fingerprinting), summarize results, and Designed for quick reconnaissance in lab or authorized environments.

 ---